GiteshWagh/new-website/content/posts/Python-Tutorials-3.md

 ```
 Python Identity Operators
 is        Ex. x is y x=y=5
-is not    Ex.x is not y
+is not    Ex. x is not y
 ```
 **Identity operators are used to comparing the object.
 We generally compare the value of variables with the use of an identity operator.
 Identity operator contain 'is' and 'is not'**
 ****************************